Brandypants/brandurheinason_privacy/privacy_policy_and_terms_of_service_freshpaws.md

 ---

 ### Governing Law
-These Terms are governed by and construed in accordance with the laws of the Faroe Islands (or your local jurisdiction if required).
+These Terms are governed by and construed in accordance with the laws of Denmark (or your local jurisdiction if required).

 ---